Erin’s Recipe Rundown

 - 1 large onion chopped

-- 2 large carrots chopped small about 1 cup
+- 2 large carrots chopped small (about 1 cup)

 - 2 cloves garlic minced

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

 - ½ teaspoon black pepper

-- 2 tablespoons gluten-free all purpose flour
+- 2 tablespoons gluten-free measure-for-measure flour

 - 1 tablespoon tomato paste

-- 1 1/2 cups chicken stock or low sodium beef stock
+- 1 1/2 cups (360ml) chicken stock or low sodium beef stock

 - 1 teaspoon worcestershire sauce